 Poor typography aside.
 With the traditional WYSIWYG word processors, the end of the lines are — more often than not — poorly aligned.
 And even if a paragraph is fully-justified, there is usually a lack of consistency in the interword spaces — which in turn could make the document look even messier than usual.

 And if you want to produce elaborated formulas and equations in its full glory, you are pretty much out of luck.
-After all, while the standard WYSIWYG editors usually allow for the insertion of exotic symbols and rudimentary equations, in more likelihood, you’d probably find yourself doing a lot of clicking and hand-and-eye coordination — often with very little in return…
+After all, while the standard WYSIWYG editors usually allow for the insertion of Greek letters and rudimentary equations, in more likelihood, you’d probably find yourself doing a lot of clicking and hand-and-eye coordination — often with very little in return…

 Some more words of caution: if you run too many equations, text boxes or figures in the same Word document, you could very well risk of having your computer run out of memory and freeze to an infamous Blue Screen Of Death (BSOD).